What Does The Real Bees Knees Mean?

 Bees are a wonder of nature.

-What Does The Real Bees Knees Mean?
+What Does The Real Bee’s Knees Mean?

 A hive of 60,000 bees flies the equivalent distance from the earth to the moon, every day.
-The worker bee flies at a top speed of 15 to 20 miles per hour.
-That’s when she’s flying toward the food – just like people.
-Always in a hurry!

 When she flies back to the hive, she slows down to 12 miles per hour, because she’s packing her own body weight in pollen, nectar, and resin.

 Do we own the bees?
 I think not.
 Would you like a bee as a pet?
+May-be.

 Would you watch bees like watching an aquarium?… Yes, I think I would.